 Tax-exempt shelters, rescues, SPCAs, humane societies, and municipal animal controls are all welcome.
-We take seriously our responsibility to assess a prospective partner’s organizational and financial viability.
-Applicants must:
+We review Guidestar profiles of 501(c)(3) applicants since we take seriously our responsibility to assess a prospective partner’s organizational and financial viability.

 Member patriot special